AmalAliEg/Grad-ITI/README.md

 • Fulfill consumer demands for advanced technology with the incorporation of Traffic Sign Recognition and Adaptive Cruise Control.

-• Enhance the lighting system with features like Adaptive Light Control
+• Enhance the lighting system with features like Adaptive Light Control.

 Technical Overview
 -----------------------------------------------------------------------

 • The ADAS system will include Firmware Over-The-Air (FOTA) Update Mechanism for seamless updates.
 • Bootloader Updating will be implemented to enhance system reliability.

 Project Limitations